theupdateframework/taps/tap4.md

 Fourth, the client would use the list of mirrors specified in the trust pinning file to update all targets metadata files.
-If the root metadata file specifies that the client should restrict its trust to a subset of targets available on a repository, then the client should consider the specified delegated targets role as the "top-level" targets role instead.
+If the root metadata file specifies that the client should restrict its trust to a delegated targets role instead of the top-level targets role, then the client should consider the specified delegated targets role as the "top-level" targets role instead.
 In this case, the client should be careful in mapping the entries of the snapshot metadata file.
 For example, if the client restricts its trust only to the Django project, then